rlporter24/Amplicon-dual-index-demux/README.md

 | lenR2primer | 24 |
 | lenR1index | 7 |
 | lenR2index | 7 |

+## Troubleshooting
+There are a couple common issues you may hit while demultiplexing described below.

+1. **Errors in inputs**\
+   Getting the inputs perfect may be an iterative process!
+To help with this, the first step of the pipeline will check that the file paths are valid, there are no disallowed symbols in file names, and the file names in the samplesheet and fastqlist match.
+Any warning messages will be output in '16s-demux/workflow/out/inputCheck_log.txt' (or '16s-demux/workflow/test_out/inputCheck_log.txt' for tests).
+If the log only reads 'All done!' no issues were found, so common input errors shouldn't be causing issues.

+2. **Inadequate resources**\
+   Another potential issue is inadequate allocation of resources.
+For building images and running the test analysis, 4GB of memory and one core are sufficient, but larger allocations may speed up these processes.
+If insufficient memory is allocated, the output errors may be hard to trace back to memory, but will reliably occur at the same stage.

 # Sections below are under construction!
 Please ignore!
 'Details on intermediate files are included below in the __Test run full outputs__ section.\'